Towards Implementing Responsible AI: Analysis and Discussion

 \subsection{Deployment and Operation}

-\textbf{Continuous validation of AI ethics.} There is a strong desire to continuously monitor and validate AI systems post-deployment to ensure adherence to ethics requirements.
-One interviewee commented: \textit{``it's up to us to come with technology that makes it acceptable for them to implement measurements in that respect and being able to prove compliance or even signal a trend like you're compliant now, but because we can see that your [values] are slowly going up and that's your threshold, so you're approaching it'' (P07).}

-Awareness of potential mismatches between training data and real-world data is necessary to prevent the trained model from being unsuitable for its intended purpose \textit{(P04)}.
-Model updates and recalibration on new data were seen as important for the reliability of AI systems.
-The models may need to be retrained or recalibrated to properly take advantage of user feedback, newer and/or more comprehensive data which was not considered during the initial deployment.
-One interviewee noted: \textit{``If you build a model on 10 year old data, then you're not representing the current state of risks for certain disease.
-As a minimum, [recalibration] on new data would probably be more meaningful'' (P18)}.
-In addition to reliability, continuous validation and improvement of other ethics principles may occur at run-time.
-System-level updates may be necessary to improve compliance or alignment with ethics principles.
+\textbf{Continuous validation.} To ensure adherence to ethics requirements, continuous monitoring and validation of AI systems post-deployment was seen as necessary: \textit{``it's up to us to come with technology that makes it acceptable for them to implement measurements [...] and being able to prove compliance''} (X07).
+Furthermore, awareness of potential mismatches between training data and data seen in operation is necessary to ensure AI models are used for their intended purpose (X04).
+For maintaining the reliability of AI systems over the long term, model updates and retraining on newer and/or more comprehensive data were noted as important: \textit{``If you build a model on 10 year old data, then you're not representing the current state of risks for certain disease.
+As a minimum, [recalibration] on new data would probably be more meaningful''} (X18).